What is a property title search?

 The second protection is the assurance there are no liens or claims against the property.
 For example, taxing authorities may place a lien against a home if the homeowner has not paid their property taxes.
 This is important to understand, because liens are associated with the property and not the person whose debts are the cause of the lien.
 In other words, when you buy a home with a lien against it, you are also buying that lien and will become responsible for paying it.

 A property title search can also find any easements that may affect the property.
 An easement gives a person who does not own the property the right to enter it under certain circumstances.
 Learn more about property easements.

 Are title searches required for refinancing?

-Lenders may require a property title search when you want to refinance your home.
-They may want to establish no liens or claims have been placed against the property since the last time it was financed.
-They may have other reasons for the title search too.
+Lenders generally require they receive a first lien security interest in the property at the time of closing.
+As a result, lenders may require a property title search when you want to refinance your home to confirm that no liens or claims have been placed against the property since the last time it was financed.
+They may have other reasons for the title search, too.

 What do title companies do?

 Property title searches are typically performed by title companies, who are experts in the process and understand which records they need to check and what information they need to confirm.
 Title companies can verify existing title abstracts and can also help homeowners obtain or recreate an abstract of title if they do not have one.

 Title companies perform title searches by researching the property using public tax records and deeds.
 Sometimes, these records are available online.
 However, the individual completing the title search may have to visit the government office where the records are kept.
 Researchers study these records for evidence of unpaid taxes, liens, judgments, or mortgages against the property—any claim that might prove costly to you when you buy the house.
 Generally speaking, lenders will not approve a mortgage to buy a house that has these types of claims against it, and the seller will have to demonstrate that all the claims have been resolved before the sale can move forward.